danielhutchinson/danielhutchinson.github.io/_posts/2019-04-19-encapsulating-logic-using-the-command-pattern.md

 }
 ```

 We have created a `RemoteControlButton` class with a field called command, that not surprisingly holds any class that conforms to the `Command` interface.
-We have also added a `setCommand' method, that we can use to set commands!
+We have also added a `setCommand` method, that we can use to set commands!

 The `onButtonPressed` method is used to call `execute` on whatever command the class has assigned.
 With this change, the `RemoteControlButton` no longer needs to know about the Television.
 We have successfully decoupled these constructs from one another.